-In our Titanium Technologies segment, we are beginning to see signs of nascent market recovery in certain markets and regions, while others have not yet started to emerge from the negative economic impacts of COVID-19.
-We continue to collaborate with and remain connected to our customers in meeting their future demands.
-Given our strong position in ore feedstock and our ability to secure supply, we are appropriately positioned to maintain our commitment to our Ti-PureTM Value Stabilization ("TVS") strategy, allowing us to continue to offer our customers a predictable and reliable supply of high-quality TiO2.
-Through execution of this strategy, our Assured Value Agreements ("AVA") promote net working capital stability, allowing our customers to purchase TiO2 with supply assurance and price predictability as the market recovery begins.
+In our Titanium Technologies segment, we have yet to experience the material negative effects of COVID-19 on our financial results.
+However, we expect that the pandemic will negatively impact our typical seasonal growth in sales volumes beyond the first quarter.
+We continue to collaborate with and remain connected to our customers in meeting their future demands, while mitigating the negative impacts of COVID-19 in certain markets and regions.
+Given our strong position in ore feedstock supply, we are appropriately positioned to maintain our commitment to our Ti-PureTM Value Stabilization ("TVS") strategy, allowing us to continue to offer our customers a predictable and reliable supply of high-quality TiO2.
+Through execution of this strategy, our Assured Value Agreements ("AVA") promote net working capital stability, allowing our customers to purchase TiO2 with supply assurance and price predictability once the market recovery begins.
 Alternatively, our Ti-PureTM Flex online portal provides our customers with the opportunity to log-in from any location and secure their respective product needs and pricing for up to six months.
 Our third-party agents and distributors also continue to serve markets that we may not reach directly.
+Through these means of remaining connected with our customers, as well as our strength in ore supply, we anticipate maintaining our market share regained during the first quarter of 2020.